Arriving at Your Veterinary Practice Valuation: A Comprehensive Guide

 Here’s when you should begin the valuation process:

 If your practice transfers ownership.
-Aside from a corporate sale, if you allow any Associate DVMs or partners to buy into the practice, you’ll want to have a veterinary practice appraisal for that moment in time.
+Aside from a corporate sale, if you allow any Associate DVMs or partners to buy into the practice, you’ll want to have a veterinary practice valuation for that moment in time.

 If your partner leaves, retires, or passes.
 Should anything happen to your co-owner, you’ll want to ensure the insurance you receive is reflective of your practice’s worth (and ultimately, each owner’s stake) during that period.